janosgyerik/upvotejs/README.md

     Upvote.create('id', {callback: your_callback_handler});

-On any change to the state of the widget (vote up, vote down, or star), the callback handler will be called, with a data object as parameter, with fields:
+On any change to the state of the widget (vote up, vote down, or star), the callback handler will be called, with a JSON object as parameter, with fields:

-- `id` - the id of the DOM object, the same value that was used when creating with `Upvote.create`
+- `id`: the id of the DOM object, the same value that was used when creating with `Upvote.create`

+- `action`: the user action that triggered the state change.
+  Possible values: `upvote`, `unupvote`, `downvote`, `undownvote`, `star`, `unstar`

+- `newState`: a JSON object with fields:
-- `count` - the current vote count
+  - `count`: the current vote count
-- `upvoted` - `true` if the widget is in upvoted state
+  - `upvoted`: `true` if the widget is in upvoted state
-- `downvoted` - `true` if the widget is in downvoted state
+  - `downvoted`: `true` if the widget is in downvoted state
-- `starred` - `true` if the widget is in starred state
+  - `starred`: `true` if the widget is in starred state

 Note that `upvoted` and `downvoted` will never be `true` at the same time.

-An example data object:
+An example payload:

     {
       id: 'my-vote',
+      action: 'upvote',
+      newState: {
         count: 123,
         upvoted: true,
         downvoted: false,
         starred: true
+      }
     }

 Using this data object, it is up to your implementation of `your_callback_handler` to actually implement writing the new state on some backend, for example with a `POST` or `PATCH` call to a storage service to update the user's vote.